AhmedHoseiny/jumia-task/README.md

 The page renders a list of all phone numbers available in the DB, and you can filter by country and state.

+You can add more countries configuration in config/country_code_regex.php file

 ## Requirements

-In order to run this project you just only have Docker installed.
+In order to run this project you just only have Docker and Docker-compose installed.

 ## Up & Running